Alfresco/docs-alfresco/enterprise-viewer/latest/install/index.md

 ### PDFIUM Installation (OPTIONAL) {#pdfium}
 >**Note:** This step is only needed if using Alfresco Enterprise Viewer on Linux.

+1. Locate the`pdfium.tar.gz` in the `Third Party` folder of the alfresco-enterprise-viewer-package zip

 1. Unpack the `pdfium.tar.gz` source to a location on your server.

-2. Note the path where `pdfium` is being installed as `PDFIUM_HOME`.
+1. Note the path where `pdfium` is being installed as `PDFIUM_HOME`.

-3. Navigate into the newly unpacked `PDFIUM_HOME` directory.
+1. Navigate into the newly unpacked `PDFIUM_HOME` directory.

-4. Execute the following command from the `PDFIUM_HOME` to ensure `pdfium` was unpacked successfully:
+1. Execute the following command from the `PDFIUM_HOME` to ensure `pdfium` was unpacked successfully:

    ```bash
    ./pdfium --help